manuel-192/m-m/PKGBUILDs/ncd/README.md

 ```
 `ncd-install` will write line `source /etc/skel/ncd-helper.bash` in the end of ~/.bashrc.

+<i><span style="color:red">
-<b><i>Note that user is adviced to check that it is OK to do the source command in the end of ~/.bashrc.
-If not, user should move that command in the proper place inside ~/.bashrc.</i></b>
+Note that user is adviced to check that it is OK to do the source command in the end of ~/.bashrc.
+If not, user should move that command in the proper place inside ~/.bashrc.
+</span></i>

 `ncd-install` will also write all configuration files into `~/.config/ncd`.
 If that folder already exists, ncd-install stops without overriding anything.